MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-grouppolicy.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies how often Group Policy is updated on domain controllers while they are running (in the background).
 The updates specified by this setting occur in addition to updates performed when the system starts.

 By default, Group Policy on the domain controllers is updated every five minutes.